What is website visitor tracking?

 We also see restrictions in other marketing channels due to things such as GDPR regulations on ‘cold’ email marketing, and the rise of ad blockers that reduce the effectiveness of certain online marketing tactics.

-Solutions that provide anonymous web visitor identification and tracking will be here for the foreseeable future, giving B2B marketing and sales teams more software tools for turning their website traffic into new leads and revenue.
+Website visitor tracking solutions that help identify anonymous visitors will be here for the foreseeable future, giving B2B marketing and sales teams more software tools for turning their website traffic into new leads and revenue.

 Comments and Feedback